Essential Music Theory Tips for Songwriting

 - 3 min read

 Songwriting is an incredible blend of creativity and structure.
-While inspiration is key, understanding the fundamentals of music theory can elevate your songwriting, helping you craft melodies and harmonies that connect with listeners.
+While inspiration is key, understanding the fundamentals of music theory can elevate your songwriting.
+It helps you craft melodies and harmonies that truly connect with listeners.

 1. Start with a Strong Chord Progression

 A chord progression is the foundation of most songs.
-Understanding common progressions can help you create a structure that feels familiar yet unique.
+Understanding common progressions can help you create a structure that feels both familiar and unique.

 Popular Progressions to Try: